SeesAll/HandcuffLimiter/README.md

 **Author:** SeesAll\
 **License:** GNU General Public License v3.0

-HandcuffLimiter is a Rust uMod plugin designed to prevent restraint abuse by enforcing a maximum restraint duration.\
+HandcuffLimiter is a Rust plugin designed to prevent restraint abuse by enforcing a maximum restraint duration.\
 If a player remains restrained too long, the plugin can warn, remove restraints, and safely teleport the victim to Outpost or Bandit Camp